ccao-data/data-architecture/dbt/README.md

-The `cleanup-dbt-resources` workflow removes all AWS resources that were created by GitHub Actions for a pull request once that pull request has been merged into the main branch of the repo.
+The `cleanup-dbt-resources` workflow removes all AWS resources that were created by GitHub Actions for a pull request once that pull request has been merged into the main branch of the repository.
 On rare occasions, this workflow might fail due to changes to our dbt setup that invalidate the assumptions of the workflow.

 There are two ways to clean up a PR's resources manually: